 - 4.2.1.
-Peak power and energy deficits have considerably reduced over the years.
-For the year ended 2021-22, peak power and energy deficits were 0.60% and 0.70%, respectively, substantially lower than 10.60% and 8.50%, respectively, recorded for the year ended 2012. - 4.2.2.
 India has seen a robust growth in the installed power generation capacity in the past four years.
-With a generation of 1,598 Tera-Watt Hour ("TWh"), India is the third largest producer and the third largest consumer of electricity in the world. - 4.2.3.
-As of 31st March 2023, India had installed 168.96 Gigawatts ("GW") of renewable energy capacity.
-The Government plans to double the share of installed electricity generation capacity of renewable energy to 40% till 2030. - 4.2.4.
+With a generation of 1,844 Tera-Watt Hour ("TWh"), India is the third largest producer and the third largest consumer of electricity in the world. - 4.2.2.
+As of 31st March 2024, India had installed 190.64 Gigawatts ("GW") of renewable energy capacity.
+The Government plans to double the share of installed electricity generation capacity of renewable energy to 40% till 2030. - 4.2.3.
 New renewable energy infrastructure can now be built within two years from initial plans through to completion, years faster than any new coal or LNG fired plants.
-Unlike conventional thermal generation capacity which takes more than 5 years, renewable capacity addition takes less than 2 years to develop.
+Unlike conventional thermal generation capacity which takes more than 5 years, renewable capacity addition takes less than 2 years to develop. - 4.2.4.
+The per capita electricity consumption in India has increased by about 20% from 1,010 kWh in FY 2015 to 1,208 kWh in FY 2020.

 4.2.5.
-The per capita electricity consumption in India has increased by about 20% from 1,010 kWh in FY 2015 to 1,208 kWh in FY 2020.

-4.2.6.
 Details of Installed power capacity in India are as follows :-